Philipp Maizerov: Joining to the Catholic Church

 After reading the works of Saint Basil the Great, John Chrysostom, Theodore of Studios, Cyril of Alexandria, Ephrem the Syrian and John of Damascus, Philip Mizer was convinced that the Lord laid the foundation stone of His Church to the Apostle Saint Peter, and came to the conclusion that it is impossible to be in the universal Church and at the same time not be in communion with the Successor of Peter - the Pope.
 Mizer was the prior of the Trifonov-Pechenga Monastery in the village of Pechenga, Murmansk Oblast.
 In April 1999 after it became aware of his passionate desire to join to the Catholic Church, he was charged with sodomy and deposed of his rank.
 Philip Mizer has made three attempts to join to the Catholic Church.
 For the first time in 1992 in Vilnius, he was refused on the grounds because he was Russian.
 After the schism between the Moscow Patriarchate and the Constantinople in 1995, Father Philip again tried to join the Catholic Church, however, the archbishop in Moscow refused him, saying that he feared the reaction of the Moscow Patriarchate.
 Nuncio in Russia advised him to find a bishop who would join him in a different country.
 In 1999 Father Philip Mizer with Alypy Medvedev, OSBM, was finally converted to the Catholic Church in Poland, by Jan Martyniak.
 Ukrainian Catholic Archeparchy of Przemyśl – Warszawa.
 After his conversion Philip Mizer was in Russicum, returned to Russia in 2004 and settled in the Sargatskoe village.

-Missions abroad

-Philip Mizer established his monastic community in Slovakia and settled it in a house belonged to Archeparchy of Prešov.